ariflaksito/ariflaksito.github.io/index.md

 - Web programming using PHP, JavaScript.
 - Android programming using Java and Kotlin.
 - SQL Database Programming.
-- Data science programming using Python and R.
+- Machine learning programming using Python.